duluca/angular-unit-test-helper/README.md

 Here's a great article about auto-mocking libraries: https://hackernoon.com/with-typescript-3-and-substitute-js-you-are-already-missing-out-when-mocking-or-faking-a3b3240c4607.

 ## Install
-Add the package to your project with npm:
+Add the package to your Angular project with npm:
 ```
 npm i -D angular-unit-test-helper
 ```